murraygoodwin/Beanio/README.md

 18. Write README.md

-## Notes on user Interface Design
+## Notes on User Interface Design
-Please note that I have not focused on the user interface in this example, since I have an existing published 'coffee shop listing app' available on the App Store, which I think gives a good indication of my abilities around UI design.
+Please note that I have not focused on the user interface in this example, since I have an existing published 'coffee shop listing app' available on the App Store, which I think gives a better indication of my abilities around UI design.
 It seemed silly to duplicate effort for a demo project where there is so much overlap.

 ARTISAN is available here:
 https://apps.apple.com/us/app/artisan-cafes-coffee-nearby/id1521699791

-ARTISAN uses much the same approach as in this project – although it uses the Google Places and Maps APIs – and I have given a lot of thought to the user interface, journeys and experience, so it seemed more sensible to point you to that app instead.
+ARTISAN uses much the same approach as in this project – although it uses the Google Places and Maps APIs in place of FourSquare.
+I have given a lot of thought to the user interface, journeys and experience, so it seemed more sensible to point you to that app instead.

 In addition to a simple tableView, ARTISAN also incorporates functionality to:
 - overlay search results onto a map